Bekfastbek/TrendPup/Twitter-scraper/README.md

 # Twitter Scraper

-A tool to scrape Twitter for memecoin mentions and other content.
+A tool to scrape Twitter for memecoin mentions and analyze the content using Google's Gemini AI.

 ## Authentication

-This scraper now uses a cookie-based authentication method only.
-The automated login feature has been removed to avoid detection.
+This scraper uses a cookie-based authentication method for Twitter and requires a Gemini API key for analysis.

-### How to Set Up Cookie Authentication:
+### Twitter Authentication

 1. Log in to Twitter/X in a regular browser
 2. Install a cookie export extension: